![]() |

 Audi RS4

 Standout memory, racing the RS4 against the blood brother Gert on his KTM 990 along the curvy temporary service road snaking alongside -- and over -- the old Pretoria road to Cullinan.
 It had lovely little jumps each time it slalomed back over sections of the old road.
-As Sarel van der Merwe proved with a top podium in many races, quattros love to play dirty.
-Ditto Katrien, who sat in the shotgun seat.
+Coz why, as Sarel van der Merwe proved with a top podium in many races, quattros love to play dirty.

 2003 Honda S2000

-Sarisa, however, will still not drive with me after I'd tried to discover just how tailhappy this Jap could get around the three hairpins and six turns on the little-known, 5.8-km pass leading up to Steenbras Dam from Gordon's Bay.
+Old school chum Sarisa, however, will still not drive with me after I'd tried to discover just how tailhappy this Jap could get around the three hairpins and six turns on the little-known, 5,8-km pass leading up to Steenbras Dam from Gordon's Bay.

 Mercedes-Benz Sprinter